You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 According to the FSI, English speakers need 36 weeks (900 classroom hours) to learn German.
 German falls under category II, which is neither easy nor difficult — a moderate language.

 You will need to spend these total hours on becoming skilled in German.
-And the same can be achieved in 200-250 and 450-500 hours if your only goal is elementary and intermediate.
+If your only goal is elementary and intermediate, the same can be achieved in 200-250 and 450-500 hours.

 Adding a 1:1 class to self-study ratio would mean 1800 hours total to attain an advanced level, such as the C1/C2 of the Goethe-Zertifikat.

-Becoming fluent in German in two years is possible if you’re motivated and willing to work 15-20 hours each week.
+Becoming fluent in German in two years is possible if you’re motivated and willing to work 15-20 hours weekly.
 Yet, the time frame may vary depending on how intensive or slow-paced the studies are.

 You can reach a good level of fluency in French in around 18 months if you work on it 10-12 hours a week.
 It is equivalent to 600 to 750 study hours.